613km Award - OAFF2019

-Tracing the abandoned remains of the Canol Pipeline project, one of World War II's failed energy pursuits, the hikers walk in the footsteps of the Shúhtagot’ı̨nę Mountain Dene, the Indigenous stewards of the land since time immemorial.
+Tracing the abandoned remains of the Canol Pipeline project, one of World War II's failed energy pursuits, the diverse team of youth, elders and community guides walk in the footsteps of the Shúhtagot’ı̨nę Mountain Dene, the Indigenous stewards of the land since time immemorial.

-Faced with some of the most beautiful and unforgiving wilderness found in Canada, the hikers quickly understand what the realities of life in the mountains would have been like for their ancestors and the difficulties faced by the American Army in building one of the greatest constructions projects of the 20th century.
+Faced with some of the most beautiful and unforgiving wilderness found in Canada, the team quickly understand what the realities of life in the mountains would have been like for their Sahtú Dene and Métis ancestors and the difficulties faced by the American Army in building one of the greatest constructions projects of the 20th century.

-With an enduring message for future generations, this film showcases the power of youth leadership, the spirit of teamwork, and the tremendous potential we unlock inside ourselves when we are chosen by the land.
+With each foot placed in front of the other, the hikers reveal an enduring message for future generations and showcase the power of youth leadership, the spirit of teamwork, and the tremendous potential we unlock inside ourselves when we are chosen by the land.